-Click here to obtain the FALL 2020 COURSE SCHEDULE.
-The schedule includes (at its top) a link to more precise information about what English instructors plan for their courses, which you can also access through this link: FALL COURSE DESCRIPTIONS.
-For more information and to register for courses (once you have permissions), log into CUNYfirst and search for courses in English literature (ENG) and English writing (ENW).
-For permissions, email your name, EMPLID, and course-requests to email@example.com or firstname.lastname@example.org.
+Click here to obtain the SPRING 2021 COURSE SCHEDULE.
+For specific information about what English instructors plan for their courses, click here to obtain SPRING 2021 COURSE TITLES/DESCRIPTIONS.
+For more information and to register for courses (once you have permissions), log into CUNYfirst and search for courses in English literature (ENG) and English writing (ENW) and Humanities (HUM).
+For permissions, email your name, EMPLID, and course-requests to email@example.com.
+(EHP students should email the EHP Director at firstname.lastname@example.org.
+Graduate students should email the MA Director at email@example.com.
 See below for full English Advising information.

 English majors and minors are encouraged to take HUM 470 to get academic credit for an internship while burnishing their pre-professional knowledge and skills and planning for the next step in their professional or academic career.
 For guidance and permissions, contact City and Humanities Director Joseph McElligott at firstname.lastname@example.org.